erik-riklund/wow/README.md

 ---
 #### Listenable

-A listenable is an object that can be registered for events of various types.
-Listeners can be registered to be notified when an event of interest occurs.
-Listeners can be either persistent or non-persistent; persistent listeners remain active until explicitly removed, while non-persistent listeners are removed once they have been invoked.
+A `Listenable` is an object that enables other objects (listeners) to register themselves and receive notifications when specific events occur.
+Listeners can be either persistent or non-persistent: persistent listeners remain active until explicitly removed, while non-persistent listeners are automatically removed after they are invoked.

 - `Listenable:getListenerCount () -> number`